 Can I rent the pavilions?

 The bell-tower pavilion at the park is rentable.
 Other pavilions at the park cannot be rented.

 The purpose of the park is to provide a place where families can play together regardless of physical ability or disability.
 Many of the features were designed to accommodate those with special needs, from our ADA ramps in each part of the park, metal slides for those with cochlear implants, and ziplines that have a pull-down harness.
 Our hope is that there is something for everyone and families don't have to split up and go to different parks because of a special need in their family.

 What months of the year will the splash pad be open?

-The splash pad will follow the splash pad season, open from around April 15 to September 15 each year.
+The splash pad will be open from May 15 to September 15 each year.

 How do I get a key to allow my disabled child to use the Liberty (wheelchair) swing?

 Keys will be issued from the Parks & Recreation office located at 775 N Main St. We are open M-F 8 a.m to 5 p.m.

 Who should I contact if I see an issue with the park?

 If you experience an issue at the park, please contact our Parks & Recreation office at 801-804-4600.